 There shall hereby be established an Economic and Social Committee with consultative status.

 The Committee shall be composed of representatives of the various categories of economic and social life.

-The number of members of the Committee shall be fixed as follows:
+The number of members of the Economic and Social Committee shall be as follows: